 On the other hand, the stock market has historically been the synonym for fear of huge losses borne by relatively new investors.
 With the onset of online trading in the 21st Century, stock markets have become more & more volatile globally.
 So, are the stock markets safe for retail investors?
 Or is it best to altogether avoid it?
 Well, you can either invest in the stock markets for the short term or instead choose to make long-term investments.
 Stock markets are highly volatile in the short term, and it is hard to predict the movements.
 At the same time, long-term investment can provide returns that beat short-term fluctuations.
 So, keep reading to know the 5 golden rules on how to select stocks for long term investment?

-5 Rules on How to Choose the Best Stocks for Long Term Investment
+5 Rules to Pick the Best Stocks for Long Term Investment

 Let’s take a look at some stock-picking tips or rather rules that each investor can follow to select the best long-term investments in stocks.